 - 3 cups vegetable broth (we use low sodium Better than Bouillon paste)

 - 1-2 cups fresh spinach

 - Chop onions into small to medium pieces

 - Mince garlic and ginger if using fresh

 - Prepare 3 cups vegetable broth if using bouillon cubes or paste.

 - Warm oil in a large pot over medium heat.
-Add garlic and onion and sauté gently until onion softens.
+Add onion and sauté gently until onion softens for 2-3 minutes, then add garlic and ginger .
 Add the curry powder and mix well, and cook together for a few minutes, stirring frequently.

 - Add the sunflower seeds (or cashews) and vegetable broth.
 Bring to a boil, then reduce to summer for about 10 minutes until seeds / nuts are soft.

 - Add the tomato paste and cook for another 2 mins, stirring to combine.